 - News of the decision is spread to neighbouring communities.

 - There must be a supportive environment that enables change to happen, including the commitment of the government.

 This community dialogue approach is based on the principle of listening and questioning between different generations, aided by a facilitator.
 It enables participants to reflect on their values, customs, traditions and expectations and to consider whether, when, how and under what conditions change should take place.
 In Ethiopia this approach is termed ‘community conversations’ and was adopted by the government in 2004 as a national approach to ending FGM/C.

 This strategy has emerged as an important approach to eliminating FGM/C. However, when community conversations have taken place outside village communities, discussions did not lead to the necessary consensus to change social norms, as the participants had no sense of shared ownership.

-Promoting girls’ education
+Promoting girls’ education to oppose FGM/C

 Education may be the best long-term strategy for ending FGM/C. Many NGOs engage schools with awareness-raising programmes on child rights and the dangers of FGM/C. There is a strong link between FGM/C and early marriage among some ethnic groups.
 Girls are cut prior to getting married and often drop out of school after being cut.
 The approach of promoting girls’ education encourages the girls to remain in education and in some cases equips them to speak out against FGM/C.